 If you no longer need a snapshot, you can delete it.
 Both the general-purpose CVS and the CVS-Performance service types support this functionality.

-In the Cloud Console, go to the Snapshots page.
+In the console, go to the Snapshots page.

 - To delete individual snapshots, click More, and then select Delete.